-Recent experiences in sovereign debt restructuring demonstrated the need for addressing the comparability of treatment issue--namely, how to treat different categories of public debt of a country in distress to improve the effectiveness and fairness of a debt operation in achieving debt sustainability.
+In the context of the 16th annual meeting of the IIF with the Paris Club of creditors that took place in June 2016, private and official creditors reviewed past experiences and the challenges ahead to ensure the efficiency of sovereign debt restructurings by strengthening coordination between public and private sector creditors.
+Recent experiences in sovereign debt restructuring demonstrate the need for addressing the comparability of treatment issue--namely, how to treat different categories of public debt of a country in distress to improve the effectiveness and fairness of a debt operation in achieving debt sustainability.
 Recent experiences of debt relief have focused on certain types of debt (usually held by private creditors), which in certain cases form a small part of total public debt of a country, prompting private creditors to raise the issue of the efficiency of such a treatment.
+While fair treatment of all creditors is the backbone of the Principles, in instances where differential treatment of different categories of creditors is unavoidable, transparency, disclosure and consultation should be the guiding principles.